nodthenbow/HumanRandomnessTest/README.md

 Right now this is a simple proof of concept program.
 It works, but it is not efficient or user friendly.

 Contact me if you do something with this, quickest way is through twitter @nodthenbow
+Anyone can use this however they want as long as it doesn't stop someone else from being able to use this however they want.